gigwegbe/gemma3n-car-damage-competition/notebooks/README.md

-Experiments with Gemma3n Vision Model using Unsloth for Adapter Fine-Tuning This directory contains our experiments involving the Gemma3n vision model, fine-tuned using Unsloth.
+This directory contains our experiments with the Gemma3n vision-based model, featuring a fine-tuned adapter integrated with results from the YOLOv11 object detection model.

 Base Model: